dystaSatria/Weka-Explorer/Build Regression Model/readMe.md

  * You will see the equation the data.
 If you want to see prediction model choose ```use training set```.
 If you want to see the data split we can choose in ```Percentage split % 80 ```.
 The all data information we need is contained in the ```Correlation coefficient```.

 -------------------------------------------------------------------------------------------------------------------------------------------------------------------------

+# Build Regression Model from the .csv data.